-SCARS takes in animals that are homeless or slated for euthanasia.
-We collect unowned or unwanted pets from remote area dog pounds and veterinary clinics that act as the pound.
-We also take in abandoned pets, many of which are sick or injured.
-Every animal is given medical assessment and any treatment it requires.
+SCARS helps communities by taking in pets that are unwanted or slated for euthanasia.
+We collect pets from remote area dog pounds and veterinary clinics that act as the pound.
+We also take in stray and abandoned pets, many of which are sick or injured.
+Every animal is given a veterinary and behavioural assessment and any medical care or rehabilitation it requires.
 We spay/neuter, vaccinate & microchip every animal that comes into our care.
 We find loving homes for more than 1,000 pets every year.

 We always accept the return of animals adopted from SCARS.
 However, SCARS does not typically accept other owner-surrendered animals unless they are from one of our target communities.
 SCARS has many homeless animals waiting for a spot to become available and their life depends on it, therefore we give priority to homeless and abandoned animals.
 Many of SCARS animals come from northern communities that have no pound or small pounds that have time restrictions on them.